On Mitigating the Utility-Loss in Differentially Private Learning: A new Perspective by a Geometrically Inspired Kernel Approach: Experiments

 \subsection{Computational Time}

-To deal with the big data when the number of data samples $N$ is large (say $N > 1000$), the data points are suggested to be divided into $S$ number of subsets (where $S$ is given as in (\ref{eq_190220231832})) and for each subset a separate conditionally deep KAHM is built leading to a wide conditionally deep KAHM (Definition~\ref{def_WDKAHM}).
-Since each data subset can be processed independently, a large number of data samples can be computationally managed using parallel and distributed computing.
-So we study the effect of sample size $N$ only up to $1000$ on the computational time of KAHM, as samples more than 1000 are divided into subsets and processed in parallel.
+We study the effect of sample size $N$ only up to $1000$ on the computational time of KAHM, as samples more than 1000 are divided into subsets and processed in parallel, as explained in Remark~\ref{rem_large_data}.
 Further, the effects of data dimension $p$ and subspace dimension $n$ are studied on the computational time of KAHM.
 For this, MATLAB R2017b simulations have been made on a MacBook Pro machine with a 2.2 GHz Intel Core i7 processor and 16 GB of memory.
 The simulations are made on the randomly generated data from the Gaussian distribution with mean 0 and variance 1 with

 Fig.~\ref{fig_results_computational} plots the computational time of KAHM in relation to increasing data dimension $p$, subspace dimension $n$, sample size $N$, and data size $N \times p$.
 The results verify that KAHM remains computationally practical for a wide range of these parameters.
 Since the data dimension could be very high, simulations include the range of data dimension up to $20000$.
-The results verify that \begin{itemize} \item a higher data dimension does not pose a major computational challenge as it took around 1600 seconds to compute a KAHM from 1000 samples of 20000-dimensional data points, \item KAHM is computationally practical as it took around 133 seconds for a dataset with $10^7$ entries (i.e. $N \times p = 10^7$). \end{itemize}
+The results verify that 1) a higher data dimension does not pose a major computational challenge as it took around 1600 seconds to compute a KAHM from 1000 samples of 20000-dimensional data points, and 2) KAHM is computationally practical as observed from Table~\ref{table_added_18012024} that it took around 133 seconds to process a dataset with $10^7$ entries (i.e. $N \times p = 10^7$).

+\begin{remark}[Dealing with Large Data] To deal with the large data when the number of data samples $N$ is large (say $N > 1000$), the data points are suggested to be divided into $S$ number of subsets (where $S$ is given as in (\ref{eq_190220231832})) and for each subset a separate conditionally deep KAHM is built leading to a wide conditionally deep KAHM (Definition~\ref{def_WDKAHM}).
+Since each data subset can be processed independently, a large number of data samples can be computationally managed using parallel and distributed computing. \end{remark}